metayeti/YABS.js/README.md

 Please note that this is a "dumb" build system which only deals with individual files.
 It does not combine source files and it does not understand `import`, `export` or `require`.
 What it does is, roughly, the following:

-1. Clones the hierarchy of files provided, updating only newer files into the output directory, typically "build/"
+1. Clones the hierarchy of files provided, updating only newer files, into the output directory (typically "build/").

-2. Minifies (and optionally, preprocesses) provided JavaScript files, optionally with a custom header
+2. Minifies (and optionally, preprocesses) provided JavaScript files, optionally with a custom header.

-3. Matches the `<script src="...">` attributes in the provided HTML files to JS files and update theose entries (to .min.js)
+3. Matches the `<script src="...">` attributes in the provided HTML files to JS files and update those entries (from .js to .min.js).

 ---

 Please double and triple check your requirements to see if this behavior and featureset fits your needs.
 If it does not, then use one of the more advanced build systems.
 It is unlikely that this system will be expanded beyond the scope of what it currently does, because it is a system specifically tailored to my personal needs.
-(You may use it as you see fit but please don't assume additional functionality to have a high chance of materializing.)
+(You may use it as you see fit but please don't assume additional functionality to have a high probability of materializing.)

 ## Dependencies